 The Office of Financial Aid realizes a student may face life events that cause their financial situation to change.
-IIT can exercise professional judgment to re-evaluate a student's financial aid package provided that appropriate documentation is on file.
+Illinois Tech can exercise professional judgment to re-evaluate a student's financial aid package provided that appropriate documentation is on file.
 If a student has new or additional information regarding his/her family's financial circumstances, the student should submit a Special Circumstance Appeal Form, a brief letter explaining their situation, and supporting documentation (a statement of unemployment benefits, medical bills, etc.) to firstname.lastname@example.org.
 A financial aid staff member will be in contact with the student if more information is required to process the review.
 While the Office of Financial Aid will always try to accommodate families during times of need, please be aware that funding is limited.
-Once all information is submitted, this process can take up to 10-15 business days.
+Once all information is submitted, this process can take up to two weeks.

 Institutional Scholarship Proration

 Illinois Tech expects all students to remain at full-time status (12 credits or more) throughout their undergraduate studies in order to participate fully in the rich intellectual and professional life of the academic environment.
 Students who are awarded institutional funds are expected to enroll full-time (12 credits or more) regardless of the time remaining in the program of study.